-(A) Each AAA is authorized to enter into provider agreements to develop and implement a comprehensive and coordinated system of services for consumers and their family caregivers.
+(A) Authority: Each entity that ODA designates in rule 173-2-04 of the Administrative Code to be an AAA shall enter into provider agreements to develop and implement a comprehensive and coordinated system of services for consumers and their family caregivers.
 Each AAA is ultimately responsible to ODA for ensuring that all state and federal funds received from ODA are used in a manner that complies with state and federal laws.

-(B) When entering into a provider agreement, whether a grant or contract, the AAA that is a non-profit agency shall comply with the procurement requirements under 45 C.F.R., Part 74 and the AAA that is a local government agency shall comply with the procurement requirements under in 45 C.F.R., Part 92.
+(B) Federal uniform financial and program management requirements: When entering into a provider agreement, whether a grant or contract, the AAA that is a non-profit agency shall comply with the procurement requirements under 45 C.F.R., Part 74 (October 1, 2013 edition) and the AAA that is a local government agency shall comply with the procurement requirements under in 45 C.F.R., Part 92 (October 1, 2013 edition).

-(E) The AAA shall not reimburse a provider for any service unless a valid provider agreement is in place at the time the service is provided.
+(E) No retroactive provider agreements: The AAA shall not reimburse a provider for any service unless a valid provider agreement is in place at the time the service is provided.
 No provider agreement is valid unless and until the agreement is signed by authorized representatives from both the AAA and the provider.

-(G) The AAA shall not award a multi-year provider agreement that is in effect for more than a four-year period.
+(2) The AAA shall not award a multi-year provider agreement that is in effect for longer than the AAA's approved area plan.

 Promulgated Under: 119.03

 Statutory Authority: 173.02 ; 173.04 ; 173.392 ; Section 305 (a)(1)(C) of the Older Americans Act of 1965, 79 Stat.
 210, 42 U.S.C.
 3001 , as amended in 2006; 45 C.F.R.
 1321.11 (10-01-2013 edition).